Hero product photography sits between catalog and campaign imagery.

 Strategic use of ambiance and context

-Unlike a run-of-the-mill product image, a product hero shot will have some mood and brand identity infused into it.
+Unlike a standard product image, a product hero shot will have some mood and brand identity infused into it.
 It provides context to the item in focus.

 Thoughtful selection of props, backgrounds, and creative lighting